Official Community Plan

 In broad terms, an Official Community Plan (OCP) is a guide used by City Council and City staff for decision making on planning and land management issues.
 It provides direction related to elements such as the location and type of residential, commercial and industrial development; the availability of transportation choices and utility servicing; and environmental, social and economic issues.

-While an Official Community Plan is “official” in that is an adopted bylaw by City Council, it is also a living document that may be amended from time to time to reflect changes in the community.
-To learn more about the most recent comprehensive review of the OCP, click here.
+While an Official Community Plan is “official” in that it is an adopted bylaw by City Council, it is also a living document that may be amended from time to time to reflect changes in the community.

 Nanaimo’s Official Community Plan: planNanaimo